BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 determines how up/down weighting should be handled.
 Currently supports the following options:
 - **comfy**: the default in ComfyUI, CLIP vectors are lerped between the prompt and a completely empty prompt
 - **A1111**: CLip vectors are scaled by their weight
 - **comfy++**: Each word is lerped between the prompt and a prompt where the word is masked off.
-This is very expensive but the lerp direction might be more accurate/well behaved?
+When a lot of up/down weighting is happening in the prompt this becomes quite expensive but the lerp direction might be more accurate/well behaved?
 This is similar to how [compel](https://github.com/damian0815/compel) does down-weighting, but here we use it for both down and up.

 #### renorm_method:
 determines how the CLIP embedding is scaled back, effects of this appear very minor.
 Currently supports the following options: